 How we doing?
 It’s Saturday, the sun is shining-at least here in St. Louis, Missouri-and the grass is getting greener by the day.
 It’s a great time to be alive, twice over after the year we just had.
 Baseball is days away instead of a week, and hockey is rounding second base itself towards an … More Fox Sports Midwest gets new look and new name, but Sinclair Broadcasting continues to leave sports fans in the cold

 Yadier Molina is a king.
 Maybe THE King.
 In St. Louis at the moment, he is the legend that never dies.
 Somehow, reeling against the rigors of Father time, Molina continues to look resilient behind the plate.
 The latest example came during a spring training game on Sunday.
 Astros facing off against the Cards.
 Jake … More Buffa’s 5 Things: Yadier Molina reminding the youth who the king is never gets old

 The move proves that Doug Armstrong is a first class businessman and better thief than Danny Ocean. … More The arrival of Mike Hoffman makes the Blues a genuine threat again

 Does the player’s personality get strangled by the protectiveness a team shares over his freedom?
 What if players could get away with some fun, just like the old days?
-Does … Continue reading Brett Hull thinks hockey today is boring, and someone created false outrage over it
+Does that make necessarily them bad people?
+Brett Hull is one of those retired Hall of Fame hockey players who thinks current players have no personality … More Brett Hull thinks hockey today is boring, and someone created false outrage over it

 *Originally seen in the Feb.
 15th edition of the St. Louis Game Time newspaper.
 Often in life, people who we don’t know personally are the ones who snap us out of our doldrums.
 Think about when Kobe Bryant died.
 If you were around his age or even stretching your legs out in your 30’s, something … More “That’s life for you!”
 Being humbled by Jay Bouwmeester’s collapse